silverwind/precompress/README.md

 > Generate pre-compressed .gz and .br files for static web servers

 Outputs files to be used with web servers like nginx with the `gzip_static` and `brotli_static` directives.
 Files are compressed in parallel, using the available CPU cores efficiently.
-Compression is done using the brotli and zopfli algorithms to achieve the smallest possible files.
 Existing output files will always be overridden.

 ## Installation
 ```